 The first new product family is 33 Integrated Funds Transfer Services, which includes services related to integrated payables and receivables.
-The committee and the industry define integrated payables as “the ability for a corporation to send a single file to the bank containing more than one type of payment (such as check, automated clearing house (ACH), wire or instant payment) for the bank to translate into the appropriate format and release.”
+The committee and the industry define integrated payables as “the ability for a corporation to send a single file to the bank containing more than one type of payment (such as check, ACH, wire or instant payment) for the bank to translate into the appropriate format and release.”

 Similarly, integrated receivables combine remittance information from multiple payment types into a single file for posting.
 Companies can provide banks with an open accounts receivable file for automated matching by the bank for increased, straight-through processing.

-Accounts receivable matching, or A/R Match, codes have been added in the 05 Lockbox Services, 31 Electronic Lockbox (eLockbox) Services, and 33 Integrated Funds Transfer Services product families.
+Accounts receivable matching, or A/R Match, codes were added in the 05 Lockbox Services, 31 Electronic Lockbox (eLockbox) Services, and 33 Integrated Funds Transfer Services product families.

 The second new product family is 65 Trade Finance Services.
 Previously, letters of credit and documentary collections were broken out between two separate product families: 60 International Services and 55 Credit Services.
-It was the position of the committee that these services, whether domestic or international, are maintained by the same group at the bank and deserved their own product family, similar to the AFP global code structure.
+The committee’s position was that these services, whether domestic or international, are maintained by the same group at the bank and, therefore, deserve their own product family, similar to the AFP global code structure.

 Modifications by Product Family

-Many banks have started differentiating between debit and credit posting charges based on electronic or paper transactions, so new codes have been added to further clarify this.
+Many banks have started differentiating between debit and credit posting charges based on electronic or paper transactions, so new codes were added to further clarify this.

 Imaging services and charges have spiked and more and more banks are billing for access to a single portal for all images (e.g., checks paid, lockbox, etc.), rather than separating them by product.
-A new “0120 Multiproduct Imaging” product group has been added.
+Therefore, we added a new “0120 Multiproduct Imaging” product group.

-Similarly, on the transmission and channel services side, some banks have stopped separating file transmission services by product, so a new “0140 Multiproduct Transmission Services” product group has also been added.
-Throughout the code set, we have added language to include data exchange via application programming interface (API) as a part of data transmission to accommodate for growth in this sector.
+Similarly, on the transmission and channel services side, some banks have stopped separating file transmission services by product, so we added a new “0140 Multiproduct Transmission Services” product group.
+Throughout the code set, we added language to include data exchange via application programming interface (API) as a part of data transmission to accommodate for growth in this sector.

-New codes for artificial intelligence services, mobile authorizations, and account validation services have also been added to the 01 General Account Services product family.
+We also added new codes for artificial intelligence services, mobile authorizations, and account validation services to the 01 General Account Services product family.

-The distinction between black and white vs. color imaging was removed.
-Data capture and sorting services have been simplified, and reporting has evolved to the delivery method versus the different types of content within a report.
+The distinction between black and white versus color imaging was removed.
+Data capture and sorting services were simplified, and reporting evolved to the delivery method versus the different types of content within a report.

 The largest product family, 10 Depository Services, had major modifications in the AFP 2020 code set to better reflect today’s cash vault and image deposit environment.

-With the advent of image clearing, rather than physical clearing, by the Fed, check clearing charges have been simplified to either “on-us” or “other bank” by most financial institutions.
+With the advent of image clearing, rather than physical clearing, by the Fed, check clearing charges were simplified to either “on-us” or “other bank” by most financial institutions.